 Giving breadth and depth to developing understanding and appreciation of the Church of England and her ministry is a significant aspect of the curacy.
-As well as the on-going discussion and reflection between curates in the, we build in a placement, in a different ministerial context.
+As well as the on-going discussion and reflection, we build in a placement, in a different ministerial context.